 Annually, and otherwise as necessary, the Committee will review and approve all non-audit services and the estimated fees for such services for the current fiscal year.
 For recurring services such as employee benefit plans, tax compliance, due diligence, expatriate tax returns, internal control reviews, statutory filings and import/export reviews, the Committee will review and approve the services and estimated total fees therefor by category of service.
 The projections will be updated quarterly and the Committee will pre-approve any amounts exceeding the original estimates.
-For non-recurring services such as tax or other consulting, the Committee will review and approve the services and estimated fees by category of service and all individual projects exceeding an amount determined by the Committee from time to time.
-The projections will be updated quarterly and the Committee will pre-approve any amount determined by the Committee will pre-approve any amount determined by the Committee services and any new projects exceeding an amount determined by the Committee from time to time.
+For non-recurring services such as tax or other consulting, the Committee will review and approve the services and estimated fees by category of service and all individual projects exceeding an amount determined by the Committee will pre-approve any amounts exceeding the original estimates and any new projects exceeding an amount determined by the Committee from time to time.